-We draw attention to Note 37 to the accompanying 5. standalone financial Statements, which indicates that the Company has incurred a net loss of ₹ 82,040.87 lakhs during the year ended March 31 2022 and as of that date, the Company's accumulated losses amounted to ₹ 3,23,720.38 lakhs which have resulted in a full erosion of net worth of the Company and its current liabilities exceeded its current assets by ₹ 4,59,465.06 lakhs.
-Further, as disclosed in Note 37 to the said standalone financial statements, Company has defaulted in repayment of principal and interest in respect of its borrowing and has overdue operational creditor outstanding as at March 31, 2022.
+5. We draw attention to Note 38 to the accompanying standalone financial Statements, which indicates that the Company has incurred a net loss of ₹ 95,354.28 lakhs during the year ended March 31 2023 and, has also suffered losses from operations during the preceding financial years, the Company's accumulated losses amounts to ₹ 4,19,011.91 lakhs and its current liabilities exceeded its current assets by ₹ 5,29,591.92 lakhs as on that date.
+Further, as disclosed in Note 38 to the said financial statements, Company has defaulted in repayment of principal and interest in respect of its borrowing outstanding as at March 31, 2023.
 The above factors, along with other matters as set forth in the aforesaid note, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-However, based on ongoing negotiations with the lenders for restructuring/settlement of the loans, revised business plans, and other mitigating factors mentioned in the aforementioned note, Management is of the view that going concern basis of accounting is appropriate.
-Our Opinion is not modified in respect of this matter.
+However, based on ongoing negotiations with the lenders for restructuring/settlement of the loans, future business plans, and other mitigating factors mentioned in the aforementioned note, Management is of the view that going concern basis of accounting is appropriate.